calffey/tubescience-coding-challenge/README.md

 * The header section should display a "-" sign by default.
 When a user clicks this, it will change to a "+" sign.
 * Displays a content section by default under the header section.
 When the "-" sign in the header is clicked, this content section becomes hidden.
 * The content section contains 2 panels side by side.
 The first panel (panel A) should display contentA data.
 Content in this panel is visible by default.
 * The second panel (panel B) should display contentB data.
 The contents of this panel is hidden by default.
-The background of this should be *EEEEEE by default.
+The background of this should be #EEEEEE by default.
-* When panel B (with the hidden content) is clicked the background should change to *FFFFFF and the content should become visible.
+* When panel B (with the hidden content) is clicked, the background should change to #FFFFFF and it's content should become visible.
-* When panel B content becomes visible, panel A content should become hidden and the background color should change to *EEEEEE.
+* When panel B content becomes visible, panel A content should become hidden and the background color should change to #EEEEEE.
 * The hide/show behavior above should be repeatable any number of times.

 See mockup.png for a reference.